 When it comes to building your portfolio, you can use these figures as your starting point.
-If you have identified the level of risk you’re comfortable with, you can use the variance to define your potential investments and then select the highest performing options.
-In the alternative, if you have defined your investing around a specific rate of return, you can select assets with that expected return and choose the ones with the lowest variance.
+If you have identified the level of risk you’re comfortable with, you can use the variance to define your potential investments and then select the highest-performing options.
+In the alternative, if you have defined your investment around a specific rate of return, you can select assets with that expected return and choose the ones with the lowest variance.

 - Consider talking to a financial advisor about mean-variance optimization and how it could boost the total return of your portfolio.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Sophisticated risk-reward calculations are done by financial risk managers, among other professionals, and their insights can be useful to investors pursuing mean-variance optimization.